 When budgeting, you may overlook the costs of hosting the application in-house.
 The setup cost and space for a secure and stable server room will mean more expenses for your business.
 Even if you already have a server, you may need additional online servers for the new application.
 Moreover, security issues can arise with adding new servers.
-For example, if a virus infects your servers, you will not only lose the billing solution, but everything else in the server.
+For example, if a virus infects your servers, you will not only lose the billing solution but everything else on the server.
 This can bring your business to a standstill.

 5. Ongoing Maintenance

 Online billing solutions require ongoing maintenance.
 The e-commerce industry is rapidly evolving and technologies change.
 Your support team may have to fix bugs and install server patches to maintain your online billing application’s security or transition it to superior technologies.
 The design technology and safeguards put by your development team to monitor the application 24/7 need a lot of investment.
-Most small and medium sized business do not have the investment required for dedicated firewalls and round the clock monitoring of their applications to make sure they are not compromised.
+Most small and medium-sized business do not have the investment required for dedicated firewalls and round the clock monitoring of their applications to make sure they are not compromised.

 While there are instances when building a custom online billing solution may be viable, the total direct and opportunity costs of developing one makes the solutions available in the market a perfect choice for SaaS business.

 Want to evaluate a billing system?
 Check out our guide.